dvopsway/datasploit/README.md

--- This is project is on hold till 15th June.
+Note: This is project is on hold till 15th June as I am packed up with some work.
 Checkout our release on 16th.
 Some new features coming in and major bugs going out. --

 # Overview of the tool:
 * Performs OSINT on a domain / email / username / phone and find out information from different sources.